palvarezimaz/social_media_app/README.md

     <li>Diving the work plan by creating boards on trello and assign daily tasks.</li>
     <li>Startup discussing and a closure discussing featuring the tasks accompolised and debugged.</li>
 </ul>

+<h2>Instructions</h2>

+<h4>To install and deploy in production:</h4>

+1. Clone this repo
+2. Run `npm i` to install all the dependancies
+3. Create the database using the schema.sql file provided
+4. Create a express session secret key as an .env file to account for line 5 on sessions.js middleware
+5. Deploy to your favourite service.

 <h2>Technical Stacks used:</h2>
 <ul>